kokizzu/BemiDB/README.md

 <img src="/img/architecture.png" alt="Architecture" width="720px">

-## Future roadmap

-- [ ] Native support for complex data structures like JSON and arrays.
-- [ ] Incremental data synchronization into Iceberg tables.
-- [ ] Direct Postgres-compatible write operations.
-- [ ] Real-time replication from Postgres using CDC.
-- [ ] TLS and authentication support for Postgres connections.
-- [ ] Iceberg table compaction and partitioning.
-- [ ] Cache layer for frequently accessed data.
-- [ ] Add support for materialized views.

 ## Benchmark

 BemiDB is optimized for analytical workloads and can run complex queries up to 2000x faster than Postgres.